prestodb/presto/presto-docs/src/main/sphinx/functions/aggregate.rst

 Aggregate functions operate on a set of values to compute a single result.

-Except for :func:`count`, :func:`count_if`, :func:`max_by` and :func:`approx_distinct`, all
+Except for :func:`count`, :func:`count_if`, :func:`max_by`, :func:`min_by` and
-of these aggregate functions ignore null values and return null for no input rows or when all values are null.
+:func:`approx_distinct`, all of these aggregate functions ignore null values and return null for no input rows or when all values are null.
 For example, :func:`sum` returns null rather than zero and :func:`avg` does not include null values in the count.
 The ``coalesce`` function can be used to convert null into zero.

 General Aggregate Functions
 ---------------------------